citelab/gini5/README.md

 sudo usermod -aG docker $USER
 ```

 The first command was creating a `docker` group assuming that it did not exist before.
 The second command was adding your account to the docker group.
+After running this command, you may need to log out of your account and log back in (or reboot).

 Clone the repository and set up PATH environment variable: